Best Personal Loans for Veterans with Bad Credit

 Neither veterans nor military members with active duty status are eligible for free loans.
 The closest would be a VA home loan, which is designed to be extremely accessible.
 Having said that, veterans are in some cases eligible for interest-free loans under certain circumstances.

-There are also a wide range of grants available to veterans and active-duty members.
+There are also a wide range of grants available to veterans and military members.

 Are there grants available for disabled veterans?

 Yes.
-There are housing grants for veterans and service members with disabilities available through the Department of Veterans Affairs.
+There are housing grants for veterans and service members with disabilities available through the VA.
 These grants are designed to help disabled veterans buy or upgrade a home for accessibility reasons.
-These include the Special Housing Adaptation (SAH) and Temporary Residence Adaptation (TRA) grant.
+These include the Special Housing Adaptation (SAH) and Temporary Residence Adaptation (TRA) grants.

 What are military spouse loans?